Skip to content

 The Kinde React SDK allows developers to quickly and securely integrate a new or an existing React application to the Kinde platform.

-You can also view the React docs and React starter kit in GitHub.
+You can also view the React package and React starter kit in GitHub.

-This SDK is optimized for React version 18.2.0.
+This new SDK (v5) is optmized to work with React version 18+.

 Register for Kinde